 We the

-people of the United States, in order to decentralize political powers of the
+people of the United States of America, in order to create an improved federal

 1.